Myelination: Role of sulfatides

 Studies on the developing optic nerve revealed that galactocerebroside (which forms sulfatide) appeared on the 9th post-natal day and reached a peak on the 15th post-natal day.
 This expression was similar to a period where the optic nerve showed a maximal myelination period of the axon.
 As the activity of axon myelination decreased, and one could conclude that the activity of the enzyme is paralleled with the incorporation of sulfate ([35S]) into sulfatide in vivo.

 The studies on a rat optic nerve revealed that 15 days post-natal is when an increase in myelination is observed.
 Before this time period, most of the axons, roughly about 70%, are not myelinated.
-At this time, [35S] Sulfate was incorporated into sulfatide and the activity of cerebroside, sulfotransferase reached a peak in enzyme activity.
+At this time, [35S] Sulfate was incorporated into sulfatide and the activity of cerebroside sulfotransferase reached a peak in enzyme activity.
 This time frame also showed a period of maximal myelination based on the biochemical data.

 In the CNS, sulfatide, sulfated glycoproteins, and sulfated mucopolysaccharides appear to be associated with neurons rather than myelin.
 When graphing the amount of sulfatide made from [35S] and the activity of sulfotransferase, we get to distinguished peaks.
 The peaks occur on the 15th post-natal day.
 These peaks corresponded with the maximal myelination period of the optic nerve that has been seen throughout the experiment.

 In conclusion, the early phase of myelination was correlated with the increases synthesis of lipids, cholesterol, cerebroside, and sulfatide.
 It is likely that these compounds are synthesized and packaged in the Golgi Apparatus of oligodendroglia.
 Even though the transport of these lipids is unknown, it appears that myelination is delayed without their synthesis.

 Clinical significance

-Myelin provides axons with the ability for fast conduction of action potentials, and its damage can cause a number of demyelinating disorders that negatively effect the functioning of the nervous system.
+Myelin provides axons with the ability for fast conduction of action potentials, and its damage can cause a number of demyelinating disorders that negatively affect the functioning of the nervous system.
 One such disease is multiple sclerosis, where demyelination occurs in the central nervous system.
 Strategies have targeted the protection of oligodendrocytes and the promotion of remyelination, and others have examined the role of the immune system in demyelination in multiple sclerosis.